JuliaReach/MathematicalSystems.jl/docs/src/man/systems.md

 systems such as algebraic, polynomial or general nonlinear systems given by a standard Julia function are available as well (see the tables below).

-Specifying initial-value problems can be entered with the `@ivp` macro.
+Initial-value problems can be specified with the `@ivp` macro.
 For instance, we can attach an initial condition $z(0) = [0.2, 0.2]$ to
 the previous example: